At the other extreme, scan now for nations with very low rates of increase. What region of the world are they concentrated in?

 On the face of it, it sounds like quite a few nations have stable populations, doesn't it?
 It is interesting (and instructive) to look at it from the perspective of the percentage of the global population that these nations represent.

 Let's be generous and allow that all of Europe has stabilized (even though some individual nations within Europe have r % > 0.2%).
-In that case, the percentage of the world's population that is stable is about 13% (summing Europe overall plus Japan's and Taiwan's populations).
+In that case, the percentage of the world's population that is stable is about 13% (summing Europe overall plus Japan's population).

 So, between 13 and 18% of the world's population has stopped growing, depending on how you figure it.